-Take a trip to the grocer; ask the friendly butcher for fully trimmed prime beef tenderloin.
+Take a trip to the grocer and ask the friendly butcher for fully trimmed prime beef tenderloin.
 Billy knows this is a severe wallet-whippin’, but cookin’ beef tenderloin is an epic event.

-For cookin’ a beef tenderloin, plan on just shy of an hour, start to finish.
-The first order of business is to position the tenderloin on the pit for indirect heat for about twenty minutes (flip once).
-Starting the tenderloin in the smokin’ position maximizes smoky-flavor greatness.
+The first order of business is to position the tenderloin on the pit for indirect heat for about 30 minutes (flip once).
+Starting the tenderloin in the smokin’ position maximizes smoked-flavor greatness.

-Next, time to char the perimeter of the tenderloin; best to have Billy Twang Pit Gloves for turning the meat.
+Time to char.
 Like grilling, keep the lid open and place the tenderloin over direct heat and flames.
-Char each quarter of the tenderloin for a few minutes; don’t panic at the sight of flare-ups, this is why ol’ Billy rotates the tenderloin.
+Char all sides of the tenderloin for about 10 minutes; don’t panic at the sight of flare-ups, just keep turning the meat.

 Once the tenderloin is rightly charred, place back in a smokin’ position on the pit for a few minutes.
 Time to baste with melted butter and finished with a quick kiss of flames.
 No harm in cutting into the middle of the tenderloin for a peek at doneness.